Olney, Buckinghamshire: Listed buildings, structures, historic landmarks and attractions

-The parish has one Grade I listed building, the Church of Saints Peter and Paul; four Grade II*, and a further 114 at Grade II.
+The parish has one grade I listed building, the Church of Saints Peter and Paul; four Grade II*, and a further 114 listed at Grade II.
 The church is 14th century, with later additions.
-There is a scheduled monument, a Romano-British settlement, on the northern outskirts of the town.
+There are two scheduled monuments: a Romano-British settlement, on the northern outskirts of the town, and the 1830s bridge across the Great Ouse to Emberton.

+As a former coaching town on the old Kettering to Newport Pagnell turnpike, with a brewery and growing workforce, the town has been known for its many historic inns.
+Several old pubs remain on the Marketplace and High Street.
+Together with regular outdoor markets, dating from 1205, the traditional retail, service and hospitality sectors around the High Street have evolved to attract numerous visitors for shopping, health and beauty care, and dining.